 It’s the most mitten-est time of the year!

 Milwaukee is known as the City of Festivals for good reason, but many people wrongly assume that the outdoor festivities end with the falling of the leaves.
-Enter Bay View’s neighborhood beer bar, Burnhearts, and their 4-year-strong Mitten Fest.
+Enter Bay View‘s neighborhood beer bar, Burnhearts, and their 6-year-strong Mitten Fest, rocking the great outdoors this weekend.

 This block party tucked away in Milwaukee’s hip “Other East Side” ensures they’ll have no other competition by hosting the mostly-outdoor event in early February.
 Yes, it’s winter in Milwaukee and we’re outside, but Burnhearts and friends have got our liquid blankets ready: Korbel Brandy Old Fashioneds served out of the signature Brandy Land, rare beers from the venerable Wisconsin and Michigan craft brewers, Central Waters and Founders, and piping-hot pickmeups from Valentine Coffee Roasters.